HOW TO MENTALLY MASTER ANY AND EVERY WOD

 Introducing the Arch

 An arch is the strongest shape in nature, if the pressure is balanced from both sides equally.
 If the pressure sits too far on one side or the other, the arch will collapse.
-To prevent it collapsing, we would have to brace out against the arch with extra support.
+To prevent it collapsing, you would have to brace out against the arch with extra support.
 That 'brace' is your mindset.

 Where Does Your WOD Lay?